Aker (deity): Mythology

 Aker was first described as one of the earth gods guarding the "gate to the yonder site".
 He protected the deceased king against the three demonic snakes Hemtet, Iqeru and Jagw.
 By "encircling" (i.e. interring) the deceased king, Aker sealed the deceased away from the poisonous breath of the snake demons.
 Another earth deity, who joined and promoted Aker's work, was Geb.
 Thus, Aker was connected with Geb.
 In other spells and prayers, Aker is connected with Seth and even determined with the Set animal.
 This is interesting, because Seth is described as a wind deity, not as an earth deity.

-In the famous Coffin Texts of Middle Kingdom period, Aker replaces the god Kherty, becoming now the "ferryman of Ra in his nocturnal bark".
+In the famous Coffin Texts of Middle Kingdom period, Aker replaces the god Kherty, becoming now the "ferryman of Ra in his nocturnal barque".
 Aker protects the sun god during his nocturnal travelling through the underworld caverns.
 In the famous Book of the Dead, Aker also "gives birth" to the god Khepri, the young, rising sun in the shape of a scarab beetle, after Aker has carried Khepri's sarcophagus safely through the underworld caverns.
-In other underworld scenes, Aker carries the nocturnal bark of Ra.
+In other underworld scenes, Aker carries the nocturnal barque of Ra.
 During his journey, in which Aker is asked to hide the body of the dead Osiris beneath his womb, Aker is protected by the god Geb.

 In several inscriptions, wall paintings and reliefs, Aker was connected to the horizon of the North and the West, forming a mythological bridge between the two horizons with his body.
 Certain sarcophagus texts from the tombs of Ramesses IV, Djedkhonsuiusankh and Pediamenopet describe how the sun god Ra travels through the underworld "like Apophis going through the belly of Aker after Apophis was cut by Seth".
 In this case, Aker seems to be some kind of representation of the underworld itself.